External Wall Insulation & Insulated Render Systems

 Whilst Structherm are renown for their unique Structural External Wall Insulation System we recognise that such a system may be over engineered for many projects.
 Often, a standard EWI system may be all that is required.

-How do you know?
-Simple – just give our technical team a call and we’ll take a look at your project, test the substrate and give you our honest opinion.
+How do you know if standard EWI is fit for purpose?
+Simple – just give our technical team a call.
+We”ll take a look at your project, test the substrate and give you our honest opinion.

-This is why Structherm also offer a full range of standard EWI systems incorporating a variety of insulants which can be topped with a wide array of different renders, brick effects, textures, finishes and colours.
+This is why Structherm also offer a full range of standard EWI systems.
+Systems which incorporate a variety of insulants which can be topped with a wide array of different renders, brick effects, textures, finishes and colours.

 Usually, the most significant heat loss from any property is through the external walls.
-This is estimated to be around 35% of the total heat loss, resulting in high fuel consumption and therefore high CO2 emissions.
+This is estimated to be around 35% of the total heat loss.
+This resuls in high fuel consumption and therefore high CO2 emissions.
 The Government’s target is to make an 80% reduction in these emissions by 2050.
 External Wall Insulation systems can play an important role in achieving this.

 EWI involves externally cladding a building with insulation boards, before applying a layer of basecoat render and then a final decorative finish.
-The overall result is not only a highly insulated, energy efficient home but one that is visually transformed on the outside.
+The overall result is not only a highly insulated, energy efficient home.
+It’s also one that is visually transformed on the outside.

 Structherm’s comprehensive range of External Wall Insulation and Insulated Render (IR) systems are fully BBA approved.
 They provide a high degree of thermal efficiency, vapour permeability, impact resistance and large choice of textured finishes and colours.